helium/miner/audit/var-61.md

 ## Changes

-This transaction updates the `poc_challenge_interval` from `240` to `480` to reduce the amout of data that needs to be processed by the miners in every block.
+This transaction updates the `poc_challenge_interval` from `240` to `480` to reduce the amount of data that needs to be processed by the miners in every block.

 ## Version threshold